01494 678400

 Incredible views

 If you’re after the best view of Barbados, then Hackleton’s Cliff arguably has it.
-The climb up this near-1,000 foot escarpment – one of the highest points on the island – is worth it for the panoramic views of the lush rugged slopes and wild Atlantic coastline.
-It’s an epic sight of Scotland – no, you aren’t back on the British Isles, rather it’s the Barbados district affectionately named by former settlers as a reminder of their homeland.
+The climb up this over-1,000 foot escarpment – one of the highest points on the island – is worth it for the panoramic views of the lush rugged slopes and wild Atlantic coastline.
+A great morning out for any hiking enthusiast!

-Though Bridgetown may have the lion’s share of Barbados’ British history, one of the island’s finest colonial jewels lies in its far north.
-St. Nicholas Abbey is a sugar plantation and rum distillery built in 1658 and remains one of only three Jacobean mansions in the western hemisphere.
+Take yourself inland and admire the treasure-trove of dense forests, sugar cane fields, and trees full of wild green monkeys on the way.
+Stop in at St. Nicholas Abbey, Great House & Rum Distillery to see history and culture all in one.
+Built in 1658, it’s one of only three Jacobean manors left in the Western Hemisphere!
 The well-preserved grounds, architecture and furniture are a treat to wander, while a charming museum sheds more light on its captivating history.
 Tours will often include rum tasting and with Barbados considered the birthplace of rum, there’s no better place to savour this spirit.
+Part of St. Nicholas Abbey’s plantation, Cherry Tree Hill is also worth stopping at for that Kodak moment, offering sweeping views over most of the East Coast of Barbados.

 Catamaran cruise